codeigniter4/CodeIgniter4/user_guide_src/source/database/migration.rst

 Commnand-Line Tools
 *******************

-CodeIgniter ships with some tools that are available from the command line to help you work with migrations.
+CodeIgniter ships with several :doc:`commands </general/cli_commands>` that are available from the command line to help you work with migrations.
 These tools are not required to use migrations but might make things easier for those of you that wish to use them.
 The tools primarily provide access to the same methods that are available within the MigrationRunner class.
-When running these commands, you should be in the same directory as your application's main index.php file.

 **latest**

 Migrates all database groups to the latest available migrations::

-  > php index.php migrations latest
+  > php ci.php migrate

 **current**

 Migrates all database groups to match the version set in ``$currentVersion``.
 This will migrate both up and down as needed to match the specified version::

-  > php index.php migrations current
+  > php ci.php migrate:current

 **version**